cqfn/0capa/README.md

 #### Hello
 Sort of a "ping".
 Post `@0capa-beta hello` and expect an immediate answer from 0capa (well, within 60 seconds).
 If you don't get an answer, there is something wrong with Rultor.
 Feel free to post a bug to our issue tracker.

+#### Generate report with all suggestions for particular project
+This command will provide a link where you can download `.csv` file with all generated CAPAs that are related to your project repository.

 #### Status
 Checks the status of currently running analyze in project.
 Just post `@0capa-beta status` and see what 0capa says, like detailed information about mode;